 Food as medicine

 Food as medicine is increasingly finding its way into mainline care.
-Success in entirely dependent on patients who are willing to ring in these intensive changes and are determined to adhere to them; it's a whole life-long change of lifestyle.
+Success in entirely dependent on patients who are willing to ring in these intensive changes and are determined to adhere to them; it's a whole change of lifestyle that will endure for ever.

 Vitamin B6 is essential to the stabilisation of blood glucose owing to its role in the break down of amino acids.